anaran/LastScrollChrome/CWS/README.md

 ====
 These are developer instructions, users don't need to know about this.

-[Last Scroll - Overview](https://chrome.google.com/webstore/detail/last-scroll/mceojjfcjklcpbdkagkjhoinaagcidnd) is all there is to know about this mini extension.
+[Last Scroll - Overview](https://chrome.google.com/webstore/detail/last-scroll/mceojjfcjklcpbdkagkjhoinaagcidnd) is all there is to know to use this mini extension.

 Publishing
 ----